vladmesh/Assistants/assistant/llm_context_assistant.md

 assistant/src/
-├── assistants/           # Implementations of various assistant types │   ├── base.py           # Abstract base class for all assistants
+├── assistants/           # Implementations of various assistant types │   ├── base.py           # Base implementation for all assistants
 │   ├── factory.py        # Factory for creating main and sub-assistants
-│   ├── llm_chat.py       # Base implementation for LLM-based chat assistants
 │   ├── openai_assistant.py  # Assistant integrating with the OpenAI API
-│   ├── secretary.py      # Primary (Secretary) assistant managing overall interactions
-│   └── sub_assistant.py  # Specialized sub-assistants for delegated tasks
 ├── tools/                # Tools used by assistants to extend functionality │   ├── base.py           # Base tool class with common functionality │   ├── calendar_tool.py  # Tool for calendar operations